 Take a walk around Hourglass Lake and take the Generation Gap Bridge to Art of Animation.
 Take pictures of your family members by their birth year sign located around Hourglass Lake.

-Ask for your FREE scavenger hunt when you check in.
+Make sure that you ask for your FREE scavenger hunt when you check in to this resort.
 It’s a fun activity for the kids to do.

 Transportation: Bus only

 - Blizzard Beach – 6 minutes

 - Downtown Disney – 10 minutes